 Youth Advisory BoardYouth Advisory Board

-KQED’s Youth Advisory Board is a group of high school students from across the San Francisco Bay Area who provide feedback for KQED’s content and products.
-As creators of interactive tools and content to help students and teachers thrive in 21st century classrooms, we work with teens to help us better serve young people with meaningful media content in and out of the classroom.
+KQED’s Youth Advisory Board convenes high school students from across the San Francisco Bay Area to provide feedback for KQED’s content and services and contribute their voices to our coverage.
+As creators of interactive tools and content to help students and teachers thrive in 21st century classrooms, we work with teens to help us better serve their peers with meaningful media content in and out of the classroom.

 - Help produce stories and on-air segments for the Youth Takeover.